 What exactly is Jerk?

 The term "jerk" can refer to the name of the seasoning or the method of cooking.
-It is known to many as the authentic way of preparing meats, fish, vegetables, and even fruit over an open fire pit, barbecue grill, or smoker.
-No one is really sure where the term "jerk" originated fromm but Willinsky describes the many theories people have as to how "jerk" got it's name:
+It is known to Jamaicans as the authentic way of preparing meats over an open fire pit, barbecue grill, or smoker.
+Willinsky describes the many theories people have as to how "jerk" got it's name:

 No matter how jerk got it's name, one thing is for sure.
 This is one of the tastiest and most unique ways to eat chicken.